JackSzwergold/Writing/memories/Running Errands for Mr. Dubinsky.md

 Anyway, one day I was playing around in my room when my dad came in from outside and asked me if I wanted to go and run an errand for Mr. Dubinsky.

+“Sure,” I said.
+“What should I do?”
+My dad came into my room, gave me one or two dollars and said, “Get a bottle of hydrogren peroxide and bring it to Mr. Dubinsky’s apartment.”

+“Okay,” I said as I put on my jacket, took the money and headed outside.

 ***

 *Running Errands for Mr. Dubinsky (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*